KooroshTorabi/KooroshTorabi/README.md

 - 👋 Hi, I’m @KooroshTorabi
 - 👀 I’m interested in Software Development, obviously open source Programming
-- 🌱 I’m currently working on a project with NextJS, NestJS, Mongo
+- 🌱 I’m currently working on a project with NextJS, NestJS, MongoDB
 - 💞️ I’m looking to collaborate on a company where grow up through the its project with smart idea.
 SMART work, not hard work
 - 📫 How to reach me? easy : kooroshtorabi@gmail.com